Abc-Arbitrage/cassandra-csharp-benchmark/README.md

 This benchmark is intended to provide an easy and repeatable way to measure the C# C* driver performance.
 The benchmark is inspired by a production use case where we persist time series (metrics) all the time and read them all once per day for statistics purposes.

-The code is meant to be as simple as possible but we still tried to make it as fast as possible, so any comment / improvement is welcome.
+The code is meant to be simple but we still tried to make it as fast as possible, so any comment / improvement is welcome.

 # Benchmark settings